 Amplify Our Impact Through Our Employer Partners

-Northeastern has teamed up with a broad range of employers to develop best practices and expectations to promote the recruitment and advancement of people of color, particularly from underrepresented groups.
+Northeastern has teamed up with a broad range of employers to develop best practices and expectations to promote diversity, equity, inclusion and belonging.
 As our partners seek to become more diverse and inclusive, Northeastern aims to serve as a beacon and lead by example.
 The provost, chancellor, and our academic deans develop specific plans to lead this effort.